shaloo/docs.arcana/docs/troubleshooting.md

 ### Failed to integrate with Arcana SDK due to polyfill issues

 Polyfill errors are often encountered by a vast majority of Web3 libraries and applications using node.js libraries.
-These are often reported in [stackoverflow](https://stackoverflow.com/a/65556946) and in the context of [Vite](https://github.com/vitejs/vite/discussions/3126).
+These are often reported in [stackoverflow](https://stackoverflow.com/a/65556946) and the context of [Vite](https://github.com/vitejs/vite/discussions/3126).

 The polyfilling issues result in developers not being able to import the Arcana SDKs at all in their applications.
-Bundlers complain or otherwise you may see runtime errors as shown in the [example](https://github.com/facebook/create-react-app/issues/11756) below.
+Bundlers complain or otherwise, you may see runtime errors as shown in the [example](https://github.com/facebook/create-react-app/issues/11756) below.

 ```
 If you want to include a polyfill, you need to: